-The fundamental aspect of cohousing is that neighbors get to know each other.
+The fundamental aspect of cohousing is that neighbors can get to know each other.
 In order to create that sense of community, cohousing neighborhoods consist of 20-40 private homes, clustered among shared facilities, fostering a village feeling.
-The Common House offers a large kitchen and dining area for optional shared dinners 2-3 nights/week, a kids’ play room, living room with library, guest rooms, laundry, etc. Courtyards, gardens, a workshop, fitness room and recreational open space are shared.
+A typical Common House includes a large kitchen and dining area for optional shared dinners a few nights per week, a living room, kids’ play room, and guest rooms.
+Some also include a workshop and other rooms.
+Recreational open spaces are shared.
 The design of the neighborhood encourages spontaneous interaction, including conversation, movie nights, game playing, dancing, and more.
 It also provides increased security because everyone knows who belongs in the neighborhood, and most homes face each other.

-Ecological sustainability is achieved with smaller homes, green building features, and renewable energy systems made possible by combined efforts and shared resources.
+Ecological sustainability is achieved with smaller private homes, “green” buildings and energy-efficient appliances, some of which are shared.
 Residents often drive less because they can socialize close to home.

 Cohousing is custom-designed by future residents.
 There are now more than 120 cohousing communities in the U.S., with another 120 in the planning or development stages.
-The legal structure is similar to that of condominium developments, except that all households participate in decision-making by consensus.
+The legal structure is similar to that of condominium developments, except that all households have the opportunity to participate in decision-making by consensus.